 Tradeable SME shares from daura

 An exciting use case comes from the digitization of company shares via tokenization.
 This leads to efficiency gains in the areas of corporate housekeeping and corporate actions.
 Digital general meetings, digital shareholders’ register, automated dividend distributions, ESOP/PSOP programmes, secondary trade for unlisted shares, capital increases with public offering and succession planning are made much simpler and automated in a transparent, unalterable manner through blockchain technology.
 Completely updating the shareholders’ registers is a particularly big problem for many SMEs and their fiduciaries as the assignment is not always updated properly.
 With a blockchain-based digital share solution, you can maintain a seamless transaction register that cannot be altered.
-PostFinance’s innovation lab is working together with daura on tokenizing the shares of Swiss SMEs.
+PostFinance’s innovation team is working together with daura on tokenizing the shares of Swiss SMEs.

 In this context, we have tokenized and digitized the shares of our Tilbago and Ormera partnerships and participations on the Swiss Trust Chain.